-An application installation feature in Windows 10 allows you to choose a location where apps can be installed.
-For some Windows 10 devices, the feature is configured to the recommended setting – The Microsoft Store only.
+An application installation feature in Windows 11/10 allows you to choose a location where apps can be installed.
+For some Windows devices, the feature is configured to the recommended setting – The Microsoft Store only.
 In other cases, the option is greyed out, preventing users from changing the feature to the desired setting.
-Follow these suggestions if you find that the Choose where to get apps option is grayed out in Windows 10 Settings.
+Follow these suggestions if the Choose where to get apps option is grayed out in Windows Settings.

 Choose where to get apps option grayed out